acg-team/bpp-arpip/docs/arpip_ancestral_sequence_reconstruction_under_poisson_indel_proccess_features.md

                                                             argument specifies the type of character that separates the sequence name from the sequence content.
 The conventional option is to use one (classic) or more (extended) spaces, but tabs can also be used instead.
-    Clustal(extraSpaces={int})                              The Clustal format.
-                                                            In its basic set up, sequence names do not have space characters, and one space splits the sequence content from its name.
-The parser can however be configured to allow for spaces in the sequence names, providing a minimum number of space characters is used to split the content from the name.
-Setting extraSpaces to 5 for instance, the sequences are expected to be at least 6 spaces away for their names.
-    Dcse()                                                  The DCSE alignment format.
-The secondary structure annotation will be ignored.
-    Nexus()                                                 The Nexus alignment format.
-(Only very basic support is provided) GenBank()                                               The GenBank not aligned sequences format.
-                                                            Very basic support: only retrieves the sequence content for now, all features are ignored.

 ### Reading trees